DataDog/terraform-provider-datadog/docs/resources/powerpack.md

 Optional:

+- `cross_org_uuids` (List of String) The source organization UUID for cross organization queries.
+Feature in Private Beta.
 - `is_upstream` (Boolean) Determines whether stats for upstream or downstream dependencies should be queried.
 - `primary_tag_name` (String) The name of the second primary tag used within APM; required when `primary_tag_value` is specified.
 See https://docs.datadoghq.com/tracing/guide/setting_primary_tags_to_scope/#add-a-second-primary-tag-in-datadog.
 - `primary_tag_value` (String) Filter APM data by the second primary tag. `primary_tag_name` must also be specified.